AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-troubleshooting.md

 **Steps to reproduce:**

-1. Log in to your author instance (confirm that requests are being routed through the dispatcher).
+1. Log in to your author instance (confirm that requests are being routed through the Dispatcher).
-1. Create a new workflow; for example, with the Title set to workflowToDelete.
+1. Create a workflow; for example, with the Title set to workflowToDelete.
 1. Confirm that the workflow was successfully created.
-1. Select and right click on the workflow, then click **Delete**.
+1. Select and right-click the workflow, then click **Delete**.

 1. Click **Yes** to confirm.
-1. An error message box will appear showing:
+1. An error message box appears that shows the following:
    " `ERROR 'Could not delete workflow model!!`".

 **Resolution**